 |Overall Acceptance Rate||26%|

-Let's take a closer look at each of these factors to get a better idea of what Miles College offers and if it could be a good fit for you.
+Let's take a closer look at these factors to get a better sense of what Miles College offers and if it could be a good choice for you.

-It is not competitive to get into Miles College.
-Around 26% of applicants get into Miles College each year.
+Miles College is not competitive to get into.
+Miles College admitted 26% of all applicants in 2021.
 Last year, 2,905 students applied to Miles College and 768 were admitted.

-Out of all the first-year, full-time undergrads who start at Miles College, around 60% return for the next year.
-Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.
+Around 60% of students who start at Miles College return for their second year of college.
+The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.